Life in a Cottage Garden with Carol Klein Series 1 Episode 2

 The inclusion of younger gardeners like the addition of Sophie had us all reaching for the seed packets and I hope they continue to feature Sophie and her allotment.

-For Beechgrove in 2021 we will be following Sophie on her new role as part of the gardening team at Culzean Castle.
+Beechgrove in 2021 followed Sophie on her new role as part of the gardening team at Culzean Castle.

-Also new for Beechgrove 2021 are 2 new fellow Presenters Mairi Rattray and Calum Clunie.
+Also new for Beechgrove 2021 were 2 new fellow Presenters Mairi Rattray and Calum Clunie.

-Sophie lives in the North East of Scotland with her very cute pug Mavis.
+Sophie lives in the North East of Scotland with her very cute pug Mavis and Gruber the cat.

 Beechgrove